JoaquimBellmunt/ubiserver-setup/README.md

 - go to <server_ip> in your browser: this should display a "It works!" page, which means apache is working.
 - go to <server_ip>/info.php in your browser: this should return a traditional php_info page, which confirms that php is up.
 - go to <server_ip>/phpmyadmin in your browser: if you get access to a login page, then mysql and phpmyadmin are both up.
+- run 'java -version' to check that Java is installed.